insan271/gui-nordvpn-linux/README.md

 The "partly maintained" status of this repo entails:

 - The main branch is currently unmaintained.

 - There is a second experimental branch in this repo that continues to receive updates and fixes.
   However, this branch is patched and only tested to use a different VPN provider.
-It strives to maintain backward compatibility with NordVPN but this is not verifiyed.
+It strives to maintain backward compatibility with NordVPN but this is not verified.

 # gui-nordvpn-linux description:

 A gui for connecting to nordvpn servers on linux mint.
 It uses openvpn for connecting to nordvpn servers.
 And gtk for python to create a system trayicon and gui.